-The German philosopher Emmanuel Kant gave us a simple, but universal maxim, which could be taken as a modal for the whole of humanity: “Don’t do to others, what you don’t want others do to you.”
+The German philosopher Emmanuel Kant gave us a simple, but universal maxim, which could be taken as a model for the whole of humanity: “Don’t do to others, what you don’t want others do to you.”
 A simple rule, but with very high moral and social implications.

 But “how to live with yourself” is from an entirely other order.
 It’s not an ethical thing at all.
 It’s rather a practical inner attitude.
-An attitude which ideally should bring us peace of mind.
+An attitude which should bring us peace of mind.
 It’s a continuous inner exploration of that what makes us suffer.
 Of being aware of the things that hold us back and make us unhappy.

 And after that, in the process of recognition, acknowledgement, and awareness — having the courage to let go accordingly.